|Old Greenwich Storm Drain Improvements (Town Project #14-31)|

 Notice to the Old Greenwich School Community

-A portion of the playing fields will remain restricted until stabilized turf is established.
+The contractor has completed all major work on school property.
+The Department of Public Works thanks everyone for their cooperation and patience while work was being completed.
+A portion of the playing fields will remain restricted until Spring of 2018.
 For your safety and the safety of your children, please respect any temporary fencing, barricades or restricted areas.
 Permanent restoration of all sidewalks, curbs and pavement is scheduled to be completed by the Board of Education during Summer 2018.
-Starting on August 31, 2017 all significant work on Sound Beach Avenue will occur at night.

 Click to enlarge